-Decimal word problems are an important part of 5th grade math.
-With more complex operations in store for them in the grades ahead, students must be able to solve decimal problems with confidence.
+Math word problems that feature decimals are an important part of 5th grade math.
+Students will face more complex math concepts as they transition into middle school, so they must have a strong foundation and be able to solve decimal problems with confidence.

 Michael, Ben, and Kelly are chewing bubble gum.
 Michael blows a bubble that is 1.340 inches in diameter.
 Ben’s bubble is .87 inches in diameter.
 Kelly has a tough time with her bubble, which is only 0.09 inches wide.
 What is the total diameter of the three bubbles?